fyyaz/G5_SelfDrivingDeliveryRobot/README.md

 # G5_SelfDrivingDeliveryRobot
 ECE532 Group 5 Project
 ## Description
+The goal of our project is to build a robot that can be instructed to autonomously drive towards a given destination marked by an LED.
+It uses a PMOD camera to find where the LED is and uses ultrasonic sensors to detect whether there is an obstacle near it that it needs to avoid.
 ## How to use
+To build the system:
+1. open light_detector.xpr
+1. generate bitstream and export to SDK
+1. open SDK and run the test application
 ## Repository Structure
 ## Authors
 Sheran Cardoza, Fyyaz Khan, Shahrooz Ghayouri